-For FY13-14, Capital Construction Requests and FY12-13 Supplemental Capital Requests, there will continue to be limited state funding available.
+For FY14-15, Capital Construction Requests and FY13-14 Supplemental Capital Requests, there will continue to be limited state funding available.
+Also, DHE's submission to OSPB is limited to the top 20 prioritized projects.
 Therefore, governing boards should use discretion in selecting projects to submit.
 A governing board wishing to make a "statement of need", or attempting to "reserve a place" for projects should utilize the out-years provided on the CC-P form.

 DHE will accept and review all FY13-14 proposals for state funded projects.
-However, DHE will only submit to OSPB those projects which align with OSPB criteria for inclusion in the FY13-14 statewide priority list (see Appendix "I" and below).
+DHE will give preference to requests which align with OSPB criteria for inclusion in the FY14-15 statewide priority list (see Appendix "I" and below).
+DHE and OSPB will also use these criteria to prioritize projects for submission to CDC and JBC.
 These criteria are for state funded capital construction requests only (Note: Capital Renewal projects will also follow these criteria but are submitted to DHE and the Office of the State Architect simultaneously).
 Criteria: